The Story of Chigodole Community

 The desperation of Miguel’s family and Alima’s struggle to support her children was apparent to Maria, one of the Care Workers.
 She began to visit them in their home regularly, encouraging and praying for them, and bringing the love of Jesus into their midst.
 As the Care Workers observed him, it became apparent that he was losing his sight.
 But with the support and encouragement of Maria, Alima found the courage to take Miguel to the hospital, where he was immediately transferred to another town for cataract surgery.
 He is now home with his sight restored!
 He no longer withdraws or feels anxious.
 Miguel knows where his next meal is coming from, and he knows he is loved and cared for.

-The Hands at Work office in Chimoio, currently supports three Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The Hands at Work office in Chimoio, currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Chigodole.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.